gen-cy/gency/_posts/2019-12-08-first-post-explanation.md

 tags: [ 'story' ]
 ---

-## Short Description of The Picture.
+## Short Description of The Picture

 Me sitting on an indoor bench with the Korean heart symbol.
 I tagged various accounts such as [@BackdoorLA](https://www.instagram.com/backdoorla/?hl=en) and my friend Thao on the shoes and the heart symbol respectively.